bilalrajput09/Hello_react_frontend/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, follow and contact me back.
+If you like this feel free to follow me on github and give this project a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>